 You are a new college student if you will be going to college for the first time.
 Follow these steps if you have a high school diploma or GED or are a high school senior who will graduate before enrolling.

-- Study for and take the college’s placement tests.
+- Study and take the College’s placement tests.

-- Go to orientation, where you’ll register for classes.
+- Once you complete placement testing, sign up and attend orientation, where you’ll register for classes.

 Proof of high school graduation or GED